3-Hydroxy-2-naphthoic acid

 3-Hydroxy-2-naphthoic acid is an organic compound with the formula C_{10}H_{6}(OH)(CO_{2}H).
 It is one of the several hydroxynaphthoic acids.
 It is a precursor to some azo dyes and pigments.
 It is prepared by carboxylation of 2-naphthol by the Kolbe–Schmitt reaction.

 Reactions

 Lithol Rubine BK is one of many dyes made from 3-hydroxy-2-naphthoic acid.
 Notice that the coupling occurs adjacent to the hydroxy group.

 3-Hydroxy-2-naphthoic acid is a precursor to many anilides, such as Naphthol AS, which are reactive toward diazonium salts to give deeply colored azo compounds.
 Azo coupling of 3-hydroxy-2-naphthoic acid gives many dyes as well.
 Heating 3-hydroxy-2-naphthoic acid in ammonia give 3-amino-2-naphthoic acid.

 3-Hydroxy-2-naphthoic acid can be condensed with 4-amino-2-benzimidazolinone.
 The resulting amide is a precursor to commercial dyes and pigments via azo coupling.

+3-Hydroxy-2-naphthoic acid can be used to make Dynasore [304448-55-3].